- The Intel® Distribution of OpenVINO™ is supported on macOS* 10.14.4 or higher versions.

 The development and target platforms have the same requirements, but you can select different components during the installation, based on your intended use.

 NOTE: The current version of the Intel® Distribution of OpenVINO™ toolkit for macOS* supports inference on Intel CPUs only.

-If you have a previous version of the Intel® Distribution of OpenVINO™ toolkit installed, rename or delete two directories:
+If you have a previous version of the Intel® Distribution of OpenVINO™ toolkit installed, rename or delete these two directories:

-To install the OpenVINO toolkit core components:
+Install the OpenVINO toolkit core components:

 Downloadsdirectory.
 By default, the disk image file is saved as

 m_openvino_toolkit_p_<version>.dmgfile to mount.
 The disk image is mounted to